Resonance Raman spectroscopy: Theory

 In Raman scattering, photons collide with a sample and are scattered with a difference in energy: The scattered photons may be higher or lower in energy (have a shorter or longer wavelength) than the incident photons.
-This difference in energy is caused by excitation of the sample to a higher or lower vibrational energy level: if the sample was initially in an excited vibrational state, the scattered photon may be higher in energy than the incident photon (anti-Stokes Raman scattering).
-Otherwise, the scattered photon has a lower module of energy than the incoming photon (Stokes Raman scattering).
+This difference in energy is caused by coupling of the photon with the vibrations of the sample, resulting in a transition to a higher or lower vibrational energy level: if the sample was initially in an elevated vibrational state, the scattered photon may be higher in energy than the incident photon (anti-Stokes Raman scattering).
+Otherwise, the scattered photon has a lower energy than the incoming photon (Stokes Raman scattering).
 Among the two phenomena, Stokes shift and anti-Stokes shift, the former is the most likely to occur.
 As a consequence, the relative intensity of Raman spectra acquired in Stokes mode is more intense than the other.
 For most materials, Raman scattering is extremely weak compared to Rayleigh scattering, in which light is scattered without loss of energy.
 Raman-scattered light, which contains information about vibrational transitions, is therefore difficult to observe for many substances.

-Resonance Raman spectroscopy takes advantage of an increase in the intensity of Raman scattering when the incident photons match the energy of an electronic transition.
+Resonance Raman spectroscopy takes advantage of an increase in the intensity of Raman scattering cross-section when the incident photons match the energy of an electronic transition.
 If the energy of the photon striking the sample is equal or close to that of an electronic transition in the sample, certain Raman-active vibrational modes—those producing nuclear displacement in the same direction as the electronic transition—will exhibit greatly enhanced scattering, up to 10^{6}-fold compared to nonresonance Raman.
 For totally symmetric modes, this increased scattering intensity results from so-called A-term or Franck-Condon scattering, due to the nonzero Franck-Condon overlaps between ground and excited states.
 Nontotally symmetric modes may also be enhanced by B-term or Herzberg-Teller scattering, if the symmetry of the mode is contained in the direct product of the two electronic state symmetries.
 Resonance enhancement is most apparent in the case of π-π* transitions and least for metal centered (d–d) transitions.
 Like ordinary Raman spectroscopy, RRS observes vibrational transitions producing a nonzero change in the polarizability of the molecule or material being studied.

 Resonance Raman scattering differs from fluorescence in that it occurs without vibrational relaxation during the lifetime of the excited electronic state.
 It thus exhibits much narrower line widths than fluorescence.
 However, fluorescence and resonance Raman scattering co-occur in many materials, and interference from fluorescence may complicate the collection of resonance Raman spectra.